janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 operations, which gives a huge speedup when generating multiple thumbnails from the same source image (see [How libvips works] for more details on caching).

+So far we did uncover some minor limitations in libvips:

+* While libvips is able to load GIF files, it's currently not able to save files in the GIF format.
+If you're accepting GIFs, you'll need to either convert them to another format or use ImageMagick.

+* The "autorotate" feature of libvips works only for [orientation values] of 1, 3, 6, and 8.
+This is the case for most images, but if you need to support other orientations you should probably use ImageMagick.

 The `ImageProcessing::MiniMagick` and `ImageProcessing::Vips` modules both
 share the same chainable API, and they aim to maintain the same API and behaviour as much as possible, so switching from one to the other should be